ThomasDang93/programming-blog/README.md

 	└── requirements.txt
   ```

-You can also include .ebextensions in the root directory, but
+You can also include .ebextensions and .ebignore in the root directory, but
-that folder will only be used for deploying this project to AWS.
+those will only be used for deploying this project to AWS.
 Refer to these docs
 if you would like to learn how to deploy on AWS:

 https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html